 -prefix Change the installation prefix.
-By default this is /usr, but some users might prefer /usr/ local or /opt.
+By default this is /usr, but some users might prefer /usr/local or /opt.

--actual-prefix This is mainly useful for packagers.
+- -actual-prefix This is mainly useful for packagers.
 The rmlint binary knows where it is installed (which is needed to set e.g. the path to the gettext files).
 When installing a package, most of the time the build is installed to a local test environment first before being packed to /usr.
-In this case the --prefix would be set to the path of the temporary build env, while --actual-prefix would be set to /usr.

--without-libelf Do not link with libelf, which is needed for nonstripped binary detection.

-- -without-blkid Do not link with libblkid, which is needed to differentiate between normal rotational harddisks and non-rotational disks. - -without-fiemap Do not attempt to use the FIEMAP ioctl(2).

--without-gettext Do not link with libint1 and do not compile any message catalogs.
+In this case the --prefix would be set to the path of the temporary build env, while --actual-prefix would be set to /usr. - -libdir Some distributions like Fedora use separate libdirectories for 64/32 bit.
+If this happens, you should set the correct one for 64 bit with --libdir=lib64. - -without-libelf Do not link with libelf, which is needed for nonstripped binary detection. - -without-blkid Do not link with libblkid, which is needed to differentiate between normal rotational harddisks and non-rotational disks. - -without-json-glib Do not link with libjson-glib, which is needed to load json-cache files.
+Without this library a warning is printed when using -C / --cache. - -without-fiemap Do not attempt to use the FIEMAP ioctl(2). - -without-gettext Do not link with libintl and do not compile any message catalogs.